MahmoudHegazi/myadmin_ver2.7/README.md

 * login in user and pass:
 * username: mmasokdoa
 * password: mmasokdoa
+* note not allowed to create user without login (it's not public app)

 # please read how to use APP before download it